super7800/Arduino-LTC2357-Library/README.md

 # Arduino-LTC2357-Library

-Thius library is for using the LTC2357-18 in "mode 7" i.e. ±10.24V input.
+This library is for using the LTC2357-18 in "mode 7" i.e. ±10.24V input.
 Uses SPI single SDO. the ADC supports multiple SDO, but this library does not.
 This library is a derivitive of the LTC library with major changes.

 Should work with the following ADCs, with modifications to the defines: